Skip to main content

 Reconnaissance takes forever.
 You spend hours on subdomain enumeration, tech stack fingerprinting, and endpoint discovery—only to find the same vulnerabilities you’ve tested before.

 I built BugBountyBot to automate the tedious 80% while keeping humans in the loop for the decisions that matter.
+Four specialized agents handle reconnaissance, testing, validation, and reporting independently.
+Evidence-gated progression with a 0.85+ confidence threshold means no finding reaches human review without verified proof-of-concept execution—preventing the false positive floods that tank researcher reputation.

 The Problem with Manual Hunting